Showing all 142 results

 How Is It Made?

 Each Amish bench and hall seat is handcrafted using only the finest woods.
-They are cut, assembled, sanded, stained and polished in-house so that we can guarantee you the best possible quality at the best possible prices without having to account for storage or distribution costs.
+They are American made; cut, assembled, sanded, stained and polished in-house so that we can guarantee you the best possible quality at the best possible prices without having to account for storage or distribution costs.
 Each piece is made-to-order, affording you the ability to customize your Amish benches and hall seats to make them as personal and unique as possible.

 Take Care of Your Amish Bench or Hall Seat